 Course Time Commitment

-This 4-credit course requires approximately 8-12 hours of work per module.
-Please expect to spend more time the week before larger assignments and live cases.
+This 4-credit course requires approximately 8-12 hours of work per week.
+Please expect to spend more time when working towards larger assignments and live cases.
+For the list of topics, see the Course Front Page.

-Course Modules